 The invoice factoring company will pay you the agreed amount for the invoices upfront.
 Then, they’ll collect payment directly from your customers.
 Any remaining amount is also paid to you (minus fees) once the invoice clears.

-In an invoice factoring agreement, you’ll need to be clear on whether you’re entering a “recourse” or “nonrecourse” factor.
-This is important information to have because the type of factoring contract you agree on determines who’s responsible when an invoice goes unpaid.
+In an invoice factoring agreement, you’ll need to be clear on whether you’re entering a recourse or nonrecourse factor.
+This is important information because the type of factoring contract you agree on determines who’s responsible when an invoice goes unpaid.
 In a recourse factor, you’re responsible if a customer doesn’t pay.

-You can either buy back the invoice or replace it with a more current receivable.
-Make sure you read your contract and be clear on the conditions and terms of the recourse.
+You can buy back the invoice or replace it with a more current receivable.
+Make sure you read your contract and are clear on the conditions and terms of the recourse.
 First, the factoring company has to make a diligent effort to collect the invoice.
-Only then can they recourse the invoice to you after a set number of days you agree on, which is typically 60 to 90 days.
+Only then can they recourse the invoice to you after a set number of days you agree on, typically 60 to 90 days.

-For instance, if you sell an invoice worth $10,000 and a customer doesn’t pay $2,500 of it, you would need to repay the factoring company the same amount.
+For instance, if you sell an invoice worth $10,000 and a customer doesn’t pay $2,500, you’ll need to repay the factoring company the same amount.
 Some lenders also provide options to help you cover the cost, such as withholding a portion of future cash advances or deducting cash from your reserve account if you have one.
-Most factoring contracts end up being a recourse factor because it’s less risky to lenders.
+Most factoring contracts become a recourse factor because it’s less risky to lenders.

 On the other hand, if the contract is a nonrecourse factor, you’re not obligated to buy back or replace any unpaid invoices.
 Any bad debts will be the lender’s risk.
 However, you might be charged a higher factoring fee for nonrecourse agreements.

-Spot factoring is typically suited to government contractors and companies that have several big clients, and since factoring companies only have to deal with one customer, they may charge less in fees.
-So, a business opting for a single invoice factor can end up paying less in factoring costs.
+Spot factoring is typically suited to government contractors and companies with several big clients, and since factoring companies only have to deal with one customer, they may charge less in fees.
+So, a business opting for a single invoice factor may pay less in factoring costs.

-Before you enter into any contract, you should have a clear understanding of the terms and conditions.
-Here are terms you may encounter in an invoice factoring agreement:
+Before entering into a contract, you should have a clear understanding of the terms and conditions.
+Here are the terms you may encounter in an invoice factoring agreement:

 Every factoring contract is unique to every business and lender.
-At Clarify Capital, our dedicated advisors can walk you through every step of the factoring process to make sure you’re clear on the terms.
-Our goal is to get the money your business needs now and not to wait on customer payments.
+At Clarify Capital, our dedicated advisers can walk you through every step of the factoring process to make sure you’re clear on the terms.
+Our goal is for you to get the money your business needs now and not wait on collecting payments.

-For example, let’s say you make furniture, and you sell your merchandise to local stores.
+For example, you make furniture and sell your merchandise to local stores.
 Typically, with these types of transactions, you agree to a credit term.
-This means the customer’s payment is due within 30 days, 60 days, or however long you agree on from the date you deliver the furniture.
-Unfortunately, as a business, you have expenses to cover that can’t wait until your customers pay.
+This means the customers’ payments are due within 30 days, 60 days, or however long you agree from the date you deliver the furniture.
+Unfortunately, you have expenses that can’t wait until your customers pay.
 For instance, rent, utilities, and wages are expenses that come due whether your customers pay in full or on credit.